urbandrone/futils/examples/ex05-cdinventory.md

 Never mind: Even if you don't understand exactly how it works, you will see how a nice and simple architecture which scales well arises from this.

-## Our App component
+## The App component
-We're ready now to create a first component!
+We're ready now to create a component!
 A component is some object, which provides a `view` and a `controller` function which must satisfy these signatures:

 #### Signatures

 - view(State, Function) → Virtual Node/VNode
 - controller(State, Action) → State

+Like in `React`, components can be nested to create more complex components.
+To do this, top level components have to pass the state, the emitter function and all actions which occur into the subcomponent's view and controller functions.

 ### Data
 Here is a preview of the data structure the application handles: